Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-Let $\eps > 0$ be a small constant.
-There is a conditional lower bound of $(\poly, m^{1/2-\eps}, m^{1-\eps})$ for any small constant $\eps >0$ based on the OMv conjecture, even for $s$-$t$ shortest paths~\cite{henzinger2015unifying}.
+Let $\delta > 0$ be any small constant.
+There is a conditional lower bound of $(\poly(n,\allowbreak\log\MaxWeight),\allowbreak m^{1/2-\delta}, m^{1-\delta})$ based on the OMv conjecture, even for $s$-$t$ shortest paths with uniform edge weights\cite{henzinger2015unifying}.
 This lower bound applies also to any algorithm that gives a better than $5/3$-approximation.
-For planar graphs the product of query and update time is $\Omega(n^{1-\eps})$ based on the APSP conjecture~\cite{abboud2016popular}.
+For planar graphs the product of query and update time is $\Omega(n^{1-\delta})$ based on the APSP conjecture~\cite{abboud2016popular}.
+As even the partially dynamic versions have shown to be at least as hard as the static all-pairs shortest paths problem~\cite{DBLP:journals/algorithmica/RodittyZ11,abboud2016popular}, one cannot hope for a \emph{combinatorial} fully dynamic all-pairs shortest paths algorithm with $\bigO(n^{3-\delta})$ preprocessing time, $\bigO(n^{2-\delta})$ amortized update time, and constant query time.